pulzze/autoflow-documentation/docs/ids/action-datetime-current-day/tooltip.md

-Calculates the current day of the week.
+Provides the current day of the week